 The few people that I did know well ( by that I mean that I knew these friends well enough to invite them to my home) all sat together on one small table.
 I saw an empty spot on that table.
 To my horror when I bravely asked if I could take the seat there, I was told someone’s aunt will be sitting there.

 It could all have been a much better experience.
 Had there only been some sort or organised seating arrangement.
 Was it so hard to offer place names or escort cards?
 So I have personally experienced how much upset can be felt from such situations.

 These were some of my – so I thought closest friends.
 Yet I came out of that evening, really annoyed that I had been cast out, so to speak.
 If only escort cards and place names could have been organised for me to be able to sit next to 2 or 3 friends that I was close to, the whole evening would have been such a pleasant one.

 So yes, do consider having some escort cards and place names to be made for your next event.

 What is the difference between escort cards and place names?

 When you arrive at an event, wedding or small party, there should be a large display or area where escort cards are waiting for you.
-They will display your name and the table that you will be sitting at.
-You take the take in hand and let it “escort you”, hence the name escort card to the table that you have been allocated to sit at.
+They will display your name and have a small number under the name, which will indicate which table that you will be sitting at.
+You take the escort card in your hand and let it “escort you”, (hence the name escort card) to the table that you have been allocated to sit at.